bright/new-www/_posts/2019-01-10-n-ways-to-debug-rn.md

 Go to `Edit configuration` window and add a new `React Native` configuration.
 Call it `Run iOS` or whatever is meaningful to you.
 As a `Target Platform` choose `iOS`.
 We can use either a physical device or a simulator to run the app on.
 * To install the app on a physical device set `Arguments` property to`--device="MyDevice"`.
 The name of your device you can find and edit in `Settings` -> `General` -> `About` -> `Name`.
-* To install and run the app on a simulator set `Arguments` property to  `--simulator="iPhone X"` (or any other iPhone model you want to test on).
+* To install and run the app on a simulator set `Arguments` property to  `--simulator="iPhone X"` (or any other device with iOS you want to test on).
 The simulator is shipped with Xcode and you need a Mac to run it.
 To manage simulated devices, open Xcode, go to `Window` -> `Devices and Simulators`.
 * If you leave the `Arguments` property empty, it will attempt to install the app on any connected device.

 You can also include your `.env` file in the `Environment` property as follows: `ENVFILE=.env.staging`.